smart-data-models/dataModel.STAT-DCAT-AP/ConceptScheme/doc/spec_FR.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
       description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *conceptscheme_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     prefLabel:
-      description: "Property.
-Model:'https://www.w3.org/TR/skos-reference/#prefLabel'.
-A preferred label is a string of UNICODE characters, such as 'romantic love' or 'れんあい', in a given natural language, such as English or Japanese (written here in hiragana).
+      description: "A preferred label is a string of UNICODE characters, such as 'romantic love' or 'れんあい', in a given natural language, such as English or Japanese (written here in hiragana).
 The Simple Knowledge Organization System provides some basic vocabulary for associating lexical labels with resources of any type.
 The preferred label is useful when generating or creating human-readable representations of a knowledge organization system.
 These labels provide the strongest clues as to the meaning of a SKOS concept.
 Formally, a preferred label is an RDF plain literal [RDF-CONCEPTS, https://www.w3.org/TR/skos-reference/#ref-RDF-CONCEPTS].
-An RDF plain literal is composed of a lexical form, which is a string of UNICODE characters, and an optional language tag, which is a string of characters conforming to the syntax defined by [BCP47, https://www.w3.org/TR/skos-reference/#ref-BCP47]."
+An RDF plain literal is composed of a lexical form, which is a string of UNICODE characters, and an optional language tag, which is a string of characters conforming to the syntax defined by [BCP47, https://www.w3.org/TR/skos-reference/#ref-BCP47]"
       properties:
         de:
+          description: Label in German language
           type: string
+          x-ngsi:
+            type: Property
         en:
+          description: Label in English
           type: string
+          x-ngsi:
+            type: Property
         es:
+          description: Label in Spanish
           type: string
+          x-ngsi:
+            type: Property
         fr:
+          description: Label in French
           type: string
+          x-ngsi:
+            type: Property
         it:
+          description: Label in Italian
           type: string
+          x-ngsi:
+            type: Property
         jp:
+          description: Label in Japanese
           type: string
+          x-ngsi:
+            type: Property
         zh:
+          description: Label in Chinese
           type: string
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         model: "https://www.w3.org/TR/skos-reference/#prefLabel"